30x/k8s-pods-ingress/README.md

 * `kubectl create -f rc.yaml`

 **Note:** This ingress is written to be ran within Kubernetes but for testing purpsoes, it can be ran outside of Kubernetes.
-When ran outside of Kubernetes, you will have to set the `KUBE_HOST` and `NGINX_CONF` environment variables but nginx itself will not be started.
+When ran outside of Kubernetes, you will have to set the `KUBE_HOST` environment variable to point to Kubernetes.
+When ran outside the container, nginx itself will not be started and its configuration file will not be written to disk, only printed to stdout.
 This might change in the future but for now, this support is only as a convenience.

 # Credit